s0ph0s-dog/s0ph0s.dog/content/blog/samba-server-config-macos.md

 Globally:

-* `min protocol = SMB3` — Unless you need to support spectacularly old products, SMB3 improves security and speed.
+* `min protocol = SMB2` — Setting this to `SMB3` breaks compatibility with the Files app on iOS.
+If you try, you'll get a UIAlert that says "Operation not supported." when you connect.
 * `use sendfile = yes` — Uses the `sendfile` syscall to speed up data transfers.
 * `vfs objects = acl_xattr catia fruit streams_xattr` — Enables four plugins on every share.
 If having all of these on every share is not what you want, you can specify the `vfs objects` key per-share.  `acl_xattr` and `streams_xattr` improve support for macOS's extended attributes. `catia` is nominally for a specific 3D design software, but it seems to be beneficial. `fruit` is for all of the Apple-specific optimizations and features.
 * `fruit:advertise_fullsync = true` — Turns on advertisements for a feature that improves the performance of Time Machine backups.